timwright12/site/posts/creating-an-htaccess-template.md

 DirectoryIndex index.php index.html index.htm
 ```

 DirectoryIndex is the first thing I learned in my .htaccess explorations, it's very simple.
 It tells the server which pages to display by default and in what order.
-In my example, if I have index.html in a directory along with index.php, the index.php file will be displayed by default, so you have [www.csskarma.com](http://www.csskarma.com/) pointing to index.php and if you want to get to index.html you'd have to type it in like [www.csskarma.com/index.html](http://www.csskarma.com/index.html).
+In my example, if I have index.html in a directory along with index.php, the index.php file will be displayed by default, so you have [home]() pointing to index.php and if you want to get to index.html you'd have to type it in like [home](/).
 Many servers get this right without the DirectoryIndex, but it's like doing `body{background-color:#fff;}`, I put it in just in case.

 ##### ErrorDocument